 - 7.1 The pay ranges for senior staff are set by the Council and reflect the need to recruit and retain good staff.
-Annual reviews of the pay scales for these staff normally take account of the nationally agreed cost of living increases and are payable from April 1st every year.
-However, on 25 November 2020, the Chancellor of the Exchequer announced the Government's intent to restrict pay awards in the public sector during 2021/22 to just the NHS and those earning less than £24,000 per annum. - 7.2 The Localism Act requires the Council to define its lowest paid employee.
-The Council as a minimum pays its directly employed staff the London Living Wage (LLW) rate.
-The statutory National Living Wage for those over 25 is £8.72 an hour (April 2020 rate) and the voluntary LLW is £10.85 an hour (November 2020 rate).
-Grade A on the Council's pay scale pays is equal to the hourly rate for the LLW.
-Accredited LLW employers are required to implement the new rate within six months of the announcement. - 7.3 The Council operates a graduate placement scheme in conjunction with Comensura, which pays the LLW.
-Apprenticeships up to Level 4 offered through the Council are also paid at the LLW rate. - 7.4 The next lowest pay point on the pay scale is Grade B, which is point 4 of the GLPC pay scale.
+Annual reviews of the pay scales for these staff normally take account of the nationally agreed cost of living increases and are payable from April 1st every year. - 7.2 The Localism Act requires the Council to define its lowest paid employee.
+The Council is an accredited London Living Wage (LLW) employer and is therefore required to pay this rate as a minimum to employees.
+Grade A on the Council's pay scale is equal to the hourly rate for the LLW.
+In RBKC, this means no employee will receive less than £11.95 an hour (LLW November 2022 rate).
+This is significantly above the statutory National Living Wage, which for employees aged over 25 is £9.90 an hour (April 2022 rate).
+Accredited LLW employers are required to implement the new rate within six months of the announcement. - 7.3 Only apprentices employed by the Council who are studying for a qualification at level 2 or 3 are paid on Grade A. The next lowest pay point on the pay scale is Grade B, which is point 4 of the GLPC pay scale.
 The Council does not use the lowest three points on the GLPC scale.
-This means that, excluding apprentices and other trainees, employees will be in receipt of a salary equivalent to £12.26 per hour (April 2020 rate). - 7.5 In addition, the Council is required to publish the pay multiple between the highest paid employee and the median salary of the workforce.
-The current multiple is 5.2.
+This means that the next lowest paid employees will be in receipt of a salary of £25,776, which is equivalent to £13.73 per hour (April 2022 rate). - 7.4 The Council evaluates the job descriptions for all apprentices studying for a qualification at level 4 and above and for all graduate trainees to determine which grade they should be remunerated at. - 7.5 In addition, the Council is required to publish the pay multiple between the highest paid employee and the median salary of the workforce.
+The current multiple is 5.5 (March 2022).
 The pay multiple will be kept under review.
+The

-The Council uses the earnings data for the statutory Gender Pay Gap measures to calculate the median pay multiple.
-This is because it includes all regular and one-off payments made to employees in addition to their salary and can be produced on a consistent basis each year. - 7.6 The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 requires organisations of more than 250 employees to publish their gender pay gap figure and associated data on their websites as well as uploading the information to the Governments website.
+Council uses the earnings data that is consistent with the statutory Gender Pay Gap measures to calculate the median pay multiple.
+This is because it includes all regular and one-off payments made to employees in addition to their salary and can be produced on a consistent basis each year.

+7.6 The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 requires organisations of more than 250 employees to publish their gender pay gap figure and associated data on their websites as well as uploading the information to the Government's website.
 This requirement needs to be met by 30th March each year for Public Sector organisations.
-This information is being produced and with a supporting narrative will be published on the

-Council's website and uploaded to the Government site prior to 30th March 2021.
+This information is being produced and with a supporting narrative will be published on the Council's website and uploaded to the Government site prior to 30th March 2023.
 If the publication of the Gender Pay Gap information results in any changes to the Pay Policy these will be reported to Council.
-In line with commitments to diversity and inclusion and increasing transparency, information on the Council's ethnicity pay gap is also be published annually from March 2020.
+In line with commitments to diversity and inclusion and increasing transparency, information on the Council's ethnicity pay gap has been published annually from March 2020 and disability pay gap data since March 2021.